 Lynn lives in Glen Ellyn with her husband of 22 years, Michael Allaway, and their four school-aged children, plus one hyperactive frisbee dog and two extremely suspicious cats.

-From a young age, Arielle has been involved in government when she became the Student Advisor for her local school board at age 16.
+From a young age, Arielle has been involved in government.
 She began her political career as a White House scheduling and advance intern under President Obama.
 From there, she went on to work at the Clinton Foundation where she worked directly with senior staff and the board of directors to advance the mission of the Foundation.
-She was part of the founding team of the Presidential Leadership Scholars Program, which serves as a catalyst for a diverse network of leaders brought together to collaborate and make a difference in the world as they learn about leadership through the lens of the presidential experiences of Bill Clinton, George W. Bush, George H.W.
-Bush, and Lyndon B. Johnson.
+She was part of the founding team of the Presidential Leadership Scholars Program, which serves as a catalyst for a diverse network of leaders brought together to collaborate and make a difference in the world.

-She is the proud daughter of her Cuban immigrant mother and Italian father, a graduate of Vanderbilt University, and is currently completing her Master’s in Public Policy and Administration at Northwestern University.
-She lives in the Lakeview neighborhood of Chicago and when she’s not working, she is spending time with friends and family and enjoys traveling as much as she can.
+Arielle is first-generation American and the proud daughter of her Cuban immigrant mother.
+She is a graduate of Vanderbilt University, and recently completed her Master’s in Public Policy and Administration at Northwestern University.

 Lara Mbayed Dailey